stablekernel/aqueduct/source/docs/tut/getting-started.md

 }
 ```

-The value of the path variable `id` will be parsed as an integer and passed to this method in the `id` argument.
+The value of the path variable `id` will be parsed as an integer and be available to this method in the `id` parameter.
 The `@Bind` annotation on an operation method parameter tells Aqueduct the value from the request we want bound.
 Using the named constructor `Bind.path` binds a path variable, and the name of that variable is indicated in the argument to this constructor.

 You can bind path variables, headers, query parameters and bodies.
 When binding path variables, we have to specify which path variable with the argument to `@Bind.path(pathVariableName)`.